vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 <img alt="Trasfigure Stress Into Energy" style="width: 90%; max-width: 900px" src="/images/transfigurate-stress-to-energy-2.jpeg">

+Research suggests that viewing stress as a positive experience can enhance performance, productivity, health, and vitality.
+By adopting a "stress-is-enhancing" mindset and getting excited, individuals can reappraise anxiety as excitement and improve their performance.
+Activating the sympathetic nervous system through exercise, cold exposure, rapid breathing exercises, and caffeine consumption can also help to transfigure stress into energy.
+The Yerkes-Dodson law highlights that an optimal level of stress, or eustress, can improve performance, particularly in easier tasks.
+Lastly, cortisol, a hormone produced by the adrenal glands, has been shown to have potential in helping manage stress and prevent PTSD and depression.

 ### Stress-Is-Enhancing Mindset
 Based on a study ["The role of stress mindset in shaping cognitive, emotional, and physiological responses to challenging and threatening stress"](https://mbl.stanford.edu/sites/g/files/sbiybj9941/f/crumetal_roleofstressmindset_0.pdf) the book [Upside Of Stress](https://www.goodreads.com/book/show/23281639-the-upside-of-stress) suggests following mindset: